jackiehjm/stx-docs/doc/source/updates/kubernetes/aborting-simplex-system-upgrades.rst

 After upgrading controller-0
 ----------------------------

-After controller-0 has been upgraded it is possible to roll back the software upgrade.
+After controller-0 has been upgraded, it is possible to roll back the software upgrade.
 This involves performing a system restore with the previous release.

 .. _aborting-simplex-system-upgrades-ol-jmw-kcp-xdb: